 We all sense the effects of climate change, and yet few Viennese are changing their diet, mobility, investments or housing arrangements.
 Green Party voters are some of the worst offenders when it comes to flying, owning a second home, and driving cars.
 If you own two homes, one of those is always empty - and you cannot be green and own two homes, with concrete contributing 8% to global CO2 emissions, and rents rising fast.
 It is hypocrisy.

-Whoosh is all about the future, and the future is ecological.
-The climate crisis is coming at us fast, and so we need to recognise and celebrate those green heroes who are making a difference.
+future is ecological.
+The climate crisis is coming at us fast, and so

 Walking is the most environmental form of mobility.
 We love it and promote it.
 Moving around your neighbourhood on foot promotes trust, community and gossip!
 Please join us on one of our 93 public tours, if you are organising a conference, party or Klausur.